karanpratapsingh/system-design/README.md

 ### Forward Proxy

-A forward proxy, often called a proxy, proxy server, or web proxy is a server that sits in front of a group of client machines.
+A forward proxy, often called a proxy server, or web proxy is a server that sits in front of a group of client machines.
 When those computers make requests to sites and services on the internet, the proxy server intercepts those requests and then communicates with web servers on behalf of those clients, like a middleman.

 ![forward-proxy](https://raw.githubusercontent.com/karanpratapsingh/portfolio/master/public/static/courses/system-design/chapter-I/proxy/forward-proxy.png)